 One area that survives the conversion from Rogue to Rogue Sport is the available safety equipment: Everything carries over, Nissan is proud to report.
-This includes impressive features such as a standard backup camera, and optional items such as forward collision warning with automatic emergency braking, lane departure warning and prevention, rear cross-traffic alert, blind spot warning, a 360-degree around-view camera with moving object detection, and more.
+This includes impressive features such as a standard backup camera, and optional items such as forward collision warning with automatic emergency braking, lane departure warning and prevention, adaptive cruise control, rear cross-traffic alert, blind spot warning, a 360-degree around-view camera with moving object detection, and more.

 The Price Tag Is Smaller, Too